giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

 In general, the whole problem can be summarized as `kustomize` isn't a templating engine.
 It can override some values, even in bulks, but it can't put the same value in any arbitrary place.

 In the common case, it's impossible to configure a variable once and use it with multiple apps.
-There are only two choices here: either each pair of apps shares exactly the same configmap or secret as a `config:` attribute of an App CR or they use two separate configmaps.
+There are only two choices here: either each pair of apps shares exactly the same configmap or secret as a `config:` attribute of an `App` resource or they use two separate configmaps.
 In the latter case, it's your responsibility to provide exactly the same value in both configmaps or secrets.
 In the former, it means that your apps share the same configuration input and must be able to handle this situation correctly: there can be no conflicting options and each shared option must be understood exactly the same by each app.
 In practice, it means that the apps must be prepared on the Helm chart layer to work together.

 If none of these two solutions is applicable, you might want to solve the problem of bundling the apps together elsewhere.
-One of possible routes is to create a new umbrella Helm Chart that includes all the necessary apps as [sub-charts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).
+One of possible routes is to create a new umbrella `Helm` chart that includes all the necessary apps as [sub-charts](https://helm.sh/docs/chart_template_guide/subcharts_and_globals/).

 ## Example